 3. Insurance Market

-At the global stance, insurance companies have a firm hold on the market, being the largest investors, and thus they have a separate market.
-They give different kinds of services for which they get funds, and they park these funds in the financial markets, metals, etc., to averse the inflation cost and maintain profitability.
+From the global stance, insurance companies have a firm hold on the market, being the most prominent investors, and thus they have a different market.
+They give different kinds of services for which they get funds, and they park these funds in the financial markets, metals, etc., too opposed to the inflation cost and maintain profitability.

 4. Investment Market